IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Part B: Make your own banking application

 A quick banking application has been developed in order to help you to start coding.
-This web application (HTML/CSS/javascript) uses banking APIs introduced before.
+This web application (HTML/CSS/javascript) uses Banking APIs introduced before.

 ## 1. Download and review the Banking application code